CodingLife1024/blog-content/despair-and-desperation.md

 I'll swallow the sadness that claws at my throat just to sit with you,
 silent, harmless, like a shadow that doesn't demand to be seen.

-Just—please—don't go.
+Just-please-don't go.
 I know it's pathetic to beg like this,
 to cling to someone who's already half gone, who's already exhausted,
 but you're the last bit of light left in a world that's darkened beyond what I can bear.
 I'll be quieter, smaller, someone who doesn't need to be held up,